United States Declaration of Independence: Annotated text of the engrossed declaration

-The version of the signed document that people saw at the time was also signed by Mary Katherine Goddard.
-She was the postmaster of Baltimore and was tasked by the Continental Congress with printing the signed Declaration.
+The printed versions of the signed document known as the Goddard Broadsides include the printed names of signers of the Declaration as well as publisher Mary Katherine Goddard's name.
+Her name was printed at the bottom of the document.
+Goddard was the postmaster of Baltimore and was tasked by the Continental Congress in 1777 with printing copies of the signed Declaration.
 Her normal signature, in her capacity as the owner of the Maryland Journal, was "M.K.
-Goddard," but she signed the Declaration of Independence with her full name.
+Goddard," but her full name appears on the Declaration of Independence.